Play On

 - Provide high-quality music educational value for the learner;

-- Address the barriers to accessing and progressing in music, including, but not limited to, physical, socio-economic and gender-related;
+- Address the barriers to accessing and progressing in music, including, but not limited to, physical, socio-economic and gender-related; including for people from underrepresented backgrounds;

 - Evidence sustainability/continuity of the project;